 I find nothing to respect about the British royals or anyone else famous just for being famous, whether their names are Kardashian, Hilton, or Windsor.
 They contribute nothing to society, live the high life at the expense of taxpayers, and — at least in the UK — have no say over the laws or leaders of their land.
 They are mere figureheads.

 But that’s in the present tense.
 In the past tense, the British royal family was responsible for colonizing vast regions of the world.
-Between the late 16th and early 18th centuries, British monarchs imposed their will on nearly a quarter of the globe with little regard for the indigenous cultures and societies their forces rolled over.
+Between the late 16th and early 18th centuries, British monarchs imposed their will on nearly a quarter of the globe with little regard for the Indigenous cultures and societies their forces rolled over.
 Look no further than the Middle East to see the sad remains of that imperial imprint to this day.
 Or the Caribbean, a hub for the slave trade between Africa, Europe, and North America.
-Yet even in nations like ours — which finally cut those ties — there remains this odd fascination, bordering on awe, which I find nauseating.
+Yet even in nations like ours — which finally cut those ties with Britain — there remains this odd fascination, bordering on awe, which I find nauseating.

 On the day Diana and Charles were married, I lived in Meriden, Connecticut and did the evening show on WHCN/Hartford.
 My old friend Bill had driven up from Long Island to visit for a couple of days.
 He wanted to wake up early that Wednesday morning to watch the wedding.